Les aventures du roi Pausole: Act II

 The seven farmers get everything ready for the arrival of the king.
 The farm is the only place to stay on the Tryphème road, and Aline and Mirabelle have stopped here.
-Mirabelle reveals to Aline that she is in 'travesty'.
+Mirabelle reveals to Aline that she is in 'travesty' but though surprised by the revelation Aline is none the less eager for experiment.
 After a duet they disappear as the king enters with Taxis, welcomed by a cantata from the farmers.

 Pausole sings an air of the legend of the ‘Coupe de Thulé’, then goes off to visit the model farm.

 Giglio, trying to seduce Thierette, spies Aline and Mirabelle through the key-hole, noting that Mirabelle is not a man.
 He sends Thierette away, and, in order not to frighten the couple, dresses himself in a peasant's dress, and blackmails them into letting him join their fun.
 Aline decides that she prefers Giglio's kisses to Mirabelle's and all reveal their true identities.
 Giglio begins to interest Mirabelle and he agrees to help both Aline and Mirabelle escape.
 Pausole comes back and falls asleep.
 Aline finds him and leaves message to reassure him that she is fine.
 Diane à la Houppe and the harem enter and proclaim that revolt has broken out in the harem.
 This gives the king the chance to express his wish for peace, in which ‘national anthem’ all join.